przemek83/order-cache/README.md

     OrdId1 SecId1 Sell 100 User10 Company2

 **Output**:
-Run of application outputs for each security matched quantity in current orders cache.
-Output in each line prints security id followed by colon and quantity.
+Run of application outputs for each security-matched quantity in the current order cache.
+Output in each line prints the security id followed by a colon and quantity.

 Example: